To sum up our Sandringham garden design project in 2 words – pure joy! We loved every minute of bringing this garden to life.

-Our wonderful clients had very definite ideas of what they wanted to achieve from their garden, separating into distinct areas for welcoming guests, entertaining, relaxation and plenty of open space for the kids.
+Our wonderful clients had very definite ideas of what they wanted to achieve from their garden.
+They separated into distinct areas for welcoming guests, entertaining, relaxation and plenty of open space for the kids.

 Just off the main entrance is the Woodland Garden, a shaded area with a forest-like feel – the perfect place for the kids to explore and have endless adventures.
 The winding path leads past the Meadow Garden through to the Forest Garden.